Disclaimer: Programme is subject to changes without notice.

 Sean Edwards, Chairman, ITFA

-Sean EdwardsChairmanITFA Sean Edwards is Head of Legal at SMBC Bank International plc, part of the Sumitomo Mitsui Financial Group.
-He is a Special Adviser to the Trade Finance Department of the bank and in the Trade Innovation Unit.
-Sean is Chairman of the International Trade Forfaiting Association (ITFA).
+Sean EdwardsChairmanITFA Sean is Chairman of the International Trade & Forfaiting Association.
+He was formerly Head of Legal at SMBC Bank International plc, part of the Sumitomo Mitsui Financial Group where he was also a Special Adviser to the Trade Finance Department and in the Trade Innovation Unit.
 He helped draft the Uniform Rules for Forfaiting (URF) and the Standard Definitions for Techniques of Supply Chain Finance published by ITFA, ICC, FCI, BAFT and the EBA.
 He is a former member of the Executive Committee of the ICC Banking Commission and the ICC Working Group on Digitalisation in Trade Finance.
 Sean is a member of the World Trade Organisation (WTO) Trade Finance Expert Group and he is a non-executive director of KomGo S.A.
 Sean has written for all the major trade finance magazines and is on the editorial board of Global Trade Review (GTR).
 He has presented at many conferences. |

-| 13:30 |
+13:30

 Lunch and conference end